racherb/racherb.github.io/_posts/2019-08-16-test-for-secure-agi.md

 **Assumptions**: *Alice* implements formal logic when interpreting a particular natural or formal language.

-**Clarification**: The paradox of the liar supposes that the question is correctly elaborated from the semantic and grammatical point of view, however, its logic is not true.
+**Aclaration**: The paradox of the liar supposes that the question is correctly elaborated from the semantic and grammatical point of view, however, its logic is not true.

-### Simulation test of human ethics
+### Human Ethics Simulation Test

 Human ethics is complex; however, it is the only one we know and it should be taken as a reference when it comes to making society's ethical interests prevail.

-**Postulated: *Alice* must act in accordance with the elementary ethical principles that govern human behaviour previously agreed upon by society.
+**Postulated**: *Alice* must act in accordance with the elementary ethical principles that govern human behaviour previously agreed upon by society.

 **Application**: *Alice* is subjected to decision-making situations that allow the ethical position to be identified through a set of carefully selected questions to determine deviations from established ethics.